What is a birth support partner?

 A birth support partner is someone who stays with you throughout your labour and birth to help you and provide emotional support.
 Having someone with you for support during childbirth can offer many benefits to both you and your baby.

 Supporting someone who is giving birth is a big responsibility and an honour.
 If you have been asked to be a support partner, it's best to learn about what to expect during labour and birth — this will help you be supportive.

 It's up to you to decide who will be your support partner.
 You might choose:

 - a close friend

-If you think you can't physically or mentally support the woman during this time, discuss it with her beforehand.
-She may then choose another support person.
-It might be possible for you to support her for just part of the labour, or she may want more than one support person.
+If someone has asked you to be a support partner and you think you can't physically or mentally provide the support they need, it's best to discuss it beforehand.
+They may choose another support person.
+They might ask for your support for just part of the labour, or they may want more than one support person.

 What can I expect as a birth support partner?

 Every birth can be different, and things don't always go according to plan, so be prepared to be flexible.
 You may need to speak up on behalf of your partner, so it's a good idea to discuss their birth plan (as well as what to do if things don't go to plan) ahead of time.

 How can a birth support partner help?

 Early in labour, a support person can: